Zenneo/docker-containers/README.md

 You can change the gamemode and map or add your own parameters.

-If you can connect to your server because it is outdated stop and delete your installation using `docker stop gmodserver ` and `docker rm gmodserver`.
+If you cannot connect to your server because it is outdated stop and delete your installation using `docker stop gmodserver ` and `docker rm gmodserver`.
 Then re-run your setup commands (see above).

 ## gmod-css-tf2
 This container creates a Gmod server that includes asset from TF2 and CSS.
 The mount.cfg file is automatically updated so that the extra assets are mounted.